drakosha/ip2location/README.md

 It will generate `ip2l.zip` file in MaxMind format.
 Output filename can be overridden by setting `IP2L_OUT` variable.
 To use this file with OPNsense you should publish it on any webserver and fill the link in Firewall -> Aliases -> GeoIP settings of OPNsense.

+For testing and experimental purpose you can use this [link](https://lab.triptrack.net/ip2l.zip)